5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 **Coming from macOS**: If you already have access to macOS, you can either download macOS from the App Store or use [**ANYmacOS**](https://www.sl-soft.de/en/anymacos/) instead.
 It's a hassle-free app than can download any macOS from High Sierra up to Monterey and can create an USB Installer as well.

-**macOS Monterey**: For installing macOS Monterey, follow the `Monterey Instructions-md` included in the EFI Downloads you find the [Releases](https://github.com/5T33Z0/Lenovo-T530-Hackinosh-OpenCore/releases) Section.
+**macOS Monterey**: For installing macOS Monterey, follow the `Monterey Instructions-md` included in the EFI Downloads you find the [**Releases**](https://github.com/5T33Z0/Lenovo-T530-Hackinosh-OpenCore/releases) Section.
 </details>

 ## POST-INSTALL
 <details>
 <summary><strong>Strengthen Security</strong></summary>

-Change the following settings to make your system more secure:
+Once your system is up and running you may want to change the following settings to make your system more secure:

+- Enable System Integrity Protection (SIP): change `csr-active-config` to `00000000`
-- Change UEFI > APFS: `MinDate` and `MinVersion` from `-1` (disabled) to the correct values for the macOS version you are using.
-A list with the correct values for macOS High Sierra up to Big Sur can be found [here](https://github.com/acidanthera/OpenCorePkg/blob/master/Include/Acidanthera/Library/OcApfsLib.h).</br>
+- Under `UEFI/APFS`, change `MinDate` and `MinVersion` from `-1` (disabled) to the correct values for the macOS version you are using.
+A list with the correct values for can be found [here](https://github.com/5T33Z0/OC-Little-Translated/tree/main/A_Config_Tips_and_Tricks#mindateminversion-settings-for-the-apfs-driver).

-	**BACKGROUND**: OpenCore 0.7.2 introduced a new security feature which prevents loading the APFS driver if it does not match a specific Date and Version.
-If these values are left at their default `0`, your macOS partition will not show up in the Boot Picker unless macOS Big Sur or newer is installed since the APFS driver will not be loaded.
-For ease of use (and since I don't know which macOS you will be using) I've deactivated this feature.
-If you plan to setup a multiboot system running various iterations of macOS you probably should leave it at `-1`.
-Otherwise you won't be able to boot older OSes.

-**NOTE**: You should test this setting first, booting from a USB Stick since it can prevent the system from booting.
+**IMPORTANT**:

+- **SIP**: If you're planning to install macOS Monterey, SIP needs to be disabled!
+Because installing the graphics drivers with Intel HD 4000 Patcher breaks macOS securiity seal so therefore boot will crash if SIP is enabled!
+- **MinDate/MinVersion**: you should keep a working backup of your EFI folder on a FAT32 formatted USB flash drive before changing these settings, because if they are wrong, the APFS driver won't load and you won't see your macOS drive(s)!
 </details>
 <details>
 <summary><strong>Fixing CPU Power Management</strong></summary>